 Police Clearance Requirements

-What are the documents you need for a police clearance?
-On the day of your appointment, proceed to the chosen Police Station and present at least two (2) valid IDs for verification purposes.
-They must be original, not expired, and show your complete name, signature, and clear photo.
+If you are applying for a national police clearance, you do not need the cedula or barangay clearance.
+You just need at least two (2) valid IDs for verification purposes to claim your national police clearance.
+The IDs must be original, genuine, not expired, and show your complete name, signature, and clear photo.

-When applying for a police clearance, you may bring any two of the following IDs honored by the PNP:
+To claim your national police clearance, bring any two of the following IDs honored by the PNP:

 - AFP ID

 - BFP ID